-Of course this involves getting acquainted with God, reverencing His holiness, following his commandments, and having an expectation of growing spiritually.
-While the invitation is extended, I believe that some people fail to realize that there are stipulations that accompanies the call.
+Of course, this involves getting acquainted with God, reverencing His holiness, following his commandments, and having an expectation of growing spiritually.
+While the invitation is extended, I believe that some people fail to realize that there are stipulations that accompany the call.

 I would like to make a few things clear, when you come to Jesus expecting to receive changes in your personal and private life, your current standards of living should change to a higher standard because you have agreed to live according to godly principles.
 This means that you are following the instructions given for holy living.
 God is Holy and He expects his children to be holy; (Lev.
 11:44; 19:2).
 To be “holy” means, “to be set apart”; it means that you are living according to Christian standards and beliefs; (John 17:16).
 God is not expecting believers to be perfect, but to be distinct from the world.
 1st Peter 2:9 describes believers as “a holy nation.”
 Holiness only results from a right relationship with God.
 True believers recognize their position in Christ which automatically sets them apart from the world.